Concordium/concordium-wallet-proxy/README.md

 * `GET /v1/CIS2TokenBalance/{index}/{subindex}/{account address}`: get the balance of tokens on given contract address for a given account address, ignoring failing requests.
 * `GET /v0/plt/tokens`: get the list of all plt token infos.
 * `GET /v0/plt/tokenInfo/{tokenId}`: get info about a given plt token and its module state (with metadata url).
 * `GET /v0/accountsByPublicKey`: get accounts assoiated with a given public key.
-Filter the result by active/simple accounts.
+Optionally filter the result for simple accounts.

 ### Errors